WatchOutNewsAgency/wona.github.com/_posts/2017-08-20-4th-students-senate-meet.md

 __Item 4.3__

-__To remove Gardening, Philately and Pneumatic as proficiency as the sections have been closed.
+__To remove Gardening, Philately and Numismatics as proficiency as the sections have been closed.
 Students already enrolled in these should be allowed to re-register for a new proficiency.__

 _Presented by Mr. Saksham Agrawal_